-The Council strongly welcomes the introduction of a legislative basis for sharing information more effectively between housing providers and especially across the range of housing associations.
-However, the Council notes that there are the three relevant authorities referred to in the Anti-Social Behaviour (NI) Order 2004 which are councils, NIHE and PSNI.
+Council strongly welcomes the introduction of a legislative basis for sharing information more effectively between housing providers and especially across the range of housing associations.
+However, Council notes that there are the three relevant authorities referred to in the Anti-Social Behaviour (NI) Order 2004 which are councils, NIHE and PSNI.
 Dealing effectively with anti-social behaviour requires a partnership approach and indeed in accordance with the said Order, consultation between relevant authorities must take place before applying for an anti-social behaviour order.
 The Council would therefore recommend that this clause should be amended so as to provide for the disclosure of information between NIHE, registered Housing Associations, the PSNI and councils.
 This would facilitate the partnership working between those agencies with statutory responsibility for dealing with anti-social behaviour.
-Whilst the legislation provides a statutory basis for the sharing of information, the Council will expect that all relevant data sharing protocols are in place before information can be disclosed.
-The Council also notes that this bill makes no reference to information sharing in respect of dealing with anti-social behaviour coming from private tenancies.
+Whilst the legislation provides a statutory basis for the sharing of information, Council will expect that all relevant data sharing protocols are in place before information can be disclosed.

+Council also notes that this bill makes no reference to information sharing in respect of dealing with anti-social behaviour coming from private tenancies.
 The Council believes that with the introduction of the Landlord Registration Scheme, legislative provision should be made for sharing relevant information between statutory agencies to tackle anti-social behaviour in private tenancies.
 The inability to share information in relation to anti-social behaviour in the private rented sector continues to be a significant barrier in the effective delivery of the Council's statutory functions and the attempts to reduce anti-social behaviour connected to those tenancies.

-Clause 3 - Registration as statutory charge of certain loans This clause provides that so long as any part of the principal of, or any interest on, a loan made by NIHE under Article 9 of the Housing (NI) Order 1981 (for certain purposes including make repairs or improvements to a house) remains outstanding, the loan is to be a charge on the house or building (s) in question, and that such charges shall be registered in the Statutory Charges Register.
-Comment This clause falls within the statutory remit of the Housing Executive only.
-For official use only Date received: \\\\\ Ref Number: \\\\\\
+Clause 3 - Registration as statutory charge of certain loans

+NIHE is preparing a pilot scheme of loan assistance for private sector housing repairs and improvements.
+This clause provides that so long as any part of the principal of, or any interest on, a loan made by NIHE under

+of the Housing (NI) Order 1981 (for certain purposes including mak improvements to a house) remains outstanding, the loan is to be

+charge or n the house or building (s) in question, and that such charges sha

+be registe ered in the Statutory Charges Register.

+Comment .

+se falls within the statutory remit of the Housing Executive only ar rt to protect public finances

+For official u ise only

+Date receive ed:

+Ref Number :

+nei Nuiliber •